 - 15.1 All staff are required to provide a signature to indicate that they have read and understood this policy.
-Daily staff/contactors will complete the daily staff/contractors log as indicated in Sections 11 & 12, as a written confirmation of their knowledge of child protection requirements. - 15.2 The Headteacher ensures that written records are maintained of any incidents.
-Regular reports will be shared with the Child Protection link Governor. - 15.3 Effective monitoring of the Policy will ensure that observations of the Substance Misuse Education lessons have taken place and that any input via external providers is appropriately evaluated.
-The Headteacher is responsible for the oversight of the completion of this process. - 15.4 An annual report is submitted to the Governing Body at the end of the academic year.
+Daily staff / contactors will complete the daily staff / contractors log as indicated in Sections 11 & 12, as a written confirmation of their knowledge of child protection requirements. - 15.2 The Headteacher ensures that written, and/or electronic records are maintained of any incidents relating to safeguarding.
+Regular reports will be shared with the safeguarding/Child Protection link Governor/Management Committee Member. - 15.3 Effective monitoring of the Policy will ensure all school staff receive safeguarding training and will be regularly updated during the year as appropriate from the DSP.
+All practitioners will receive specific awareness raising training within a 3-year period.
+School will keep records of training and carry out regular audits to ensure that all practitioner training for safeguarding is kept up to date.
+School provide information on practitioner training to the Council and the Safeguarding Board upon request. - 15.4 An annual report is submitted to the Governing Body/Management Committee at the end of the academic year